The 2021 Australasian Society for Continental Philosophy Conference will be held at Bond University, Gold Coast, Australia 8th-10th December.

 JOHN DALTON MEMORIAL BURSARY

-The Australasian Society for Continental Philosophy provides a bursary for a limited number of conference participants who are either students or under-employed early career academics, in recognition of the significant contribution of these members of the ASCP.
-The bursary is named for a dear colleague and founding member of the ASCP who died in 2016.
+The John Dalton Memorial Bursary is awarded each year to a limited number of conference participants who are either PhD or Research Masters students or under-employed early career academics, in recognition of the significant contribution of these members of the ASCP.
+It is named for a dear colleague and founding member of the ASCP who died in 2016.